nodejs/node/CONTRIBUTING.md

    $ git cherry-pick --continue
 ```

+When you submit it, please include "vX.x backport" in the PR title.

 If you need to reference other relevant pull requests regarding the
-conflicts, list them as "Ref:" links in the PR message.
+conflicts, list them as "Refs:" links in the PR message.

 ### Check Out the Collaborator's Guide